myothiha/nlpa2_jokes_generator/README.md

 ### How to run?
  - Run the `docker compose up` in the app folder.
  - Then, the application can be accessed on http://localhost:8000
- - You will directly land on the "Search" page.
+ - You will directly land on the "Home" page.

 ### Usage:
 - Input: After you run the web app, there will be a textbox where you can type your prompt.
 However, the prompt should not contain a period such as '.' and '?'.
 In most cases, the model will think it is a complete sentence and generate nothing but a sequence of full stops or question marks.